 The assessment of an employee with a disability under the SWS will determine the employee’s level of productive capacity to perform their particular role.

 An employee whose productive capacity has been assessed under the SWS as being reduced because of a disability:

 - may be paid a wage that corresponds to their assessed productive capacity; and

 - cannot be paid less than the minimum weekly payment, regardless of the number of hours worked by the employee.
-The minimum weekly payment is currently $90 per week.
+The minimum weekly payment is currently $95 per week (from 1 July 2022).

 An employee who is employed for a trial period for the purpose of an assessment under the SWS must also be paid the minimum weekly payment.